samsoe/waypoints/documentation/research.md

    - Maximum waypoints per mission
    - Handling of large survey areas
    - Battery life constraints
+4. Dronelink Specific:
+    - What are the maximum waypoint limitations?
+    - How does it handle large missions compared to DJI Terra's 65,535 limit?
+    - Integration capabilities with RTK and multispectral sensors?

 #### Current Product Status (As of 2024)